backupbrew/switchbrew/NV services.md

 ### NVGPU\_AS\_IOCTL\_MAP\_BUFFER

-Map a memory region in the device address space.
+Maps a memory region in the device address space.
 Identical to Linux driver pretty much.

 On success, the mapped memory region is locked by having